A Stable Marriage Requires Communication: Commentary and Open Problems

 \begin{open} What is the communication complexity of finding a single pair $(w, m)$ that appears in some/every stable marriage? \end{open}

-Finally, we notice that in contrast to e.g.\ Theorems~\ref{thm:asm-verify} and \ref{thm:sp}, our statement of Theorem~\ref{thm:asm} requires that $\e<1/2$.
+Finally, we notice that in contrast to Parts~(\ref{thm:related-verify}) and~(\ref{thm:related-sp}) of Theorem~\ref{thm:related}, our statement of Theorem~\ref{thm:asm} requires that $\e<1/2$.
 It is natural to ask what can be obtained regarding other values of $\e$.

 \begin{open} Fix $\frac{1}{2}\le\e<1$.
 What is the communication complexity of finding a \mbox{$(1-\e)$-stable} marriage? \end{open}